 Gaspode has his Woobie moments also.

 WTH, Casting Agency?: The casting announcements for the BBC series based on The Watch have been contentious at best, with many fans on a scale between "scratching their heads" and "livid."
 Of particular note, Sgt.
 Keel is being played by a black man — despite the books making it a plot point that he and Vimes look alike.
-Vetinari, CMOT Dibbler, Doctor Cruces and Lupin Wonse have all been gender swapped.
+Vetinari, CMOT Dibbler, Doctor Cruces and Lupin Wonse have all been gender swapped (and had their backgrounds/motivations altered - for example, CMOT Dibbler is now referred to as "Throat", is a snitch for the Watch and has a gang of henchmen).
 And Sybil Ramkin, described in the books as an older, rotund, white woman, has been cast as a young, attractive black woman.
-About the only casting decisions fans seem to agree with are for Vimes and Carrot.
+About the only casting decisions fans seem to agree with are for Vimes and Carrotnote although their opinion of Vimes' character quickly turned negativeafter the show's release.
 Fans are particularly baffled after the spot-on casting of other Pratchett adaptations, like Good Omens (2019) and Hogfather.